 How much you spend on marketing depends on a handful of key factors

-- How much detail you have about the metric and conversion rates through your buying journey
+- How much detail you have on the metrics and conversion rates through your buying journey

-- How certain do you want to be that you achieve the goal?
+- How certain you want to be that you achieve your goal

 If you can answer every one of these questions, then you will be able to have a more accurate answer to the question.
-The more you don't know the more margin for error you are going to have to allow for (read: more money!!)
+The less clarity you have on the factors, the more margin for error you are going to have to allow for (read: more money!!)